dotnet/sdk/documentation/TemplateEngine/Reference-for-template.json.md

 When using the Template Engine the design is to allow you to create a template which is still a "runnable project" A "runnable project" is a project that can be executed as a normal project can.
 Instead of updating your source files to be tokenized you define replacements, and other processing, mostly in an external file, the `template.json` file.
 This requires that a few changes have to be done on the fly during the preparation of the package, and in the `template.json` we define all the operations needed to create a well working package.
-You can find a sample of a complex `template.json` file here [Sample](https://github.com/dotnet/templating/wiki/%22Runnable-Project%22-Templates#configuration).

 |Category|Description|
 |------|------|